 Disability Support Service for students with disabilities/learning differences/health conditions

-The aim of the Disability Support Service in CIT is to encourage the participation and access of students with disabilities into third level education.
+Our aim is to encourage the participation and access of students with learning differences, disabilities and health conditions into third level education.
 Every student with a disability has the right to reasonable and appropriate accommodations determined on an individual basis according to the student’s certified disability/learning difference/health condition.
+We would encourage students who may need supports while they are at CIT to register with us as early as possible in the academic year, but they can do so any time of the year.

 - Ruth Murphy